Make Money Selling Beats Online

 Kanye To The

-An important part of selling your beats is connecting with other artists and people in the business.
+An important part of beat selling is connecting with other artists and people in the business.
 Kanye To The is a hip hop and electronic music-based forum where independent artists go to talk, make connections, and even find producers to work with.

 There’s no way to sell beats without doing just a little bit of networking unless you get insanely lucky.